zivavu/ALLG/README.md

 -   ES6
 -   Formik + Yup
 -   Firebase Hosting
--   Firestore Auth
+-   Firebase Auth
+-   Firebase Storage
 -   Firestore Database
--   Firestore Storage

 It has all of the basic online marketplace features such as: